amiad/en-spam/readme.txt

 * Or to install via Admin Panel.

 == Changelog ==
+= 1.1 =
+* Refactored plugin code into a PHP class for better structure and maintainability.
+* Fix error in Elementor Pro.
 = 1.0 =
 * Add support to Elementor form and contact form 7 (cf7) = 0.7.2 =